 Directors and Managers Law Made Easy

-Directors and Managers Law Made Easy provides straightforward and practical guidance on the law that is relevant to the daily operations of an organisation from a director’s perspective.
-Available on subscription, the guide provides:
+Our directors and managers guide provides straightforward and practical guidance on the law that is relevant to the daily operations of an organisation from a director’s perspective.
+Available on subscription, the guide provides a detailed overview of legislation relating to directors' and managers' duties, including FAQs and case studies.

 Gifts are only permitted if the directors believe it is in the company’s best interests.
 Directors should always think about whether the gift could benefit the company.
 If there’s no clear benefit then the gift shouldn’t be made.
 If a gift is made, directors should record their reasons for the belief that it is in the company’s best interests.